kadena-community/kadena.js/packages/apps/docs/src/docs/marmalade/what-is-marmalade.md

 ## Token sales and trustless escrow

-AIf you're the owner of a token, you can start the sales process to find a buyer by selecting and configuring a `sale` smart contract.
+If you're the owner of a token, you can start the sales process to find a buyer by selecting and configuring a `sale` smart contract.
 You've already seen that a sale is essentially a `pact` with two steps: the **offer** step and the **buy** step.

 Smart contracts with the `sale` pact also use a special feature of pacts—**pact guards**—to govern the **trustless escrow account** for the token sale.